AB261/Insurance-Chatbot/README.md

 # Insurance-Chatbot

-This repository contains a simple React application demonstrating an insurance landing page with an integrated chatbot to help users submit insurance claims.
+This repository contains a React application demonstrating an insurance landing page with an integrated chatbot to help users submit insurance claims.

 ## Running the site